bsu-cs222-spring25-dll/Project1-NolanMeyer-DakotaCoughlin/README.md

 ## Menu class
 This class is a very simple class that creates an instance of the menu class and calls it's runMenu method.

+## Exception Handler Class
+This class is used to handle exceptions.
+We created this to add another layer of abstraction so we have the flexibility to also show errors on a GUI for a the second iteration of this project.

+### handleException
+This method takes an exception, and gives a message that we will use.
+It will then create an error message and print it to System.err.

 ## Authors
 Nolan Meyer
 Dakota Coughlin